CyberDragon25/Project-3-Flixster-/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+The main challange I faced building this app was positioning the images bit I later fixed them.

 ## License